apache/nuttx-apps/examples/README.txt

   Specific configuration options for this example include:

     CONFIG_EXAMPLES_CAN_DEVPATH - The path to the CAN device.
-Default: /dev/can0 CONFIG_EXAMPLES_CAN_NMSGS - If CONFIG_NSH_BUILTIN_APPS
-      is defined, then the number of loops is provided on the command line and this value is ignored.
-Otherwise, this number of CAN message is collected and the program terminates.
-Default:  If built as an NSH built-in, the default is 32.
-Otherwise messages are sent and received indefinitely.
+Default: /dev/can0 CONFIG_EXAMPLES_CAN_NMSGS - This number of CAN message is collected and the program terminates.
+Default: messages are sent and received indefinitely.

   The default behavior assumes loopback mode.
 Messages are sent, then read